Pretty Polly Stakes (Great Britain)

 The Pretty Polly Stakes is a Listed flat horse race in Great Britain open to three-year-old fillies.
 It is run over a distance of 1 mile and 2 furlongs (2,012 metres) on the Rowley Mile at Newmarket in late April or early May.

 History

 The event is named after Pretty Polly, the winner of the fillies' Triple Crown in 1904.
 It was established in 1962, and was originally staged at Newmarket's mid-May fixture.
 It was moved to early May in 1973.

 The Pretty Polly Stakes sometimes serves as a trial for the Epsom Oaks.
 The last horse to win both races was Taghrooda in 2014.

-The race is held on the same day as the 1000 Guineas at Newmarket's two-day Guineas Festival meeting.
+The race is held on the same day as the 1000 Guineas at Newmarket's three-day Guineas Festival meeting.